Struct rustc_data_structures::transitive_relation::TransitiveRelation

 fn add(&mut self, a: T, b: T)

-)Indicate that a < b
+rustc_private)Indicate that a < b (where < is this relation)

 fn contains(&self, a: &T, b: &T) -> bool

-)Check whether a < target
+rustc_private)Check whether a < target (transitively)

 fn postdom_upper_bound(&self, a: &T, b: &T) -> Option<&T>

-)Picks what I am referring to as the "postdominating"
+rustc_private)Picks what I am referring to as the "postdominating"

-.
+upper-bound for a and b.
 This is usually the least upper

 bound, but in cases where there is no single least upper